 HEY N.D.!
 P.W.
 HAS FOODSALES.
-OPEN 9-12 SUN-THURS, 9-11 FRH SAT.
+OPEN 9-12 SUN-THURS, 9-11 FRI-SAT.
 EVERYONE WELCOME.
-BRIDGETS DAILY SPECIALS ALL YOU SMC WINE DRINKERS BE THERE 75C WINE 3-7 EVERYDAY ALL YOU ND BEER DRINKERS 25C OFF ALL BEER EVERYDAY 3-7 HOW MANY PEOPLE DO YOU KNOW THAT MAKE THE CHILDREN CRY?
-JUST ONE PRO BURKE FOR UMOC THE UGLIEST MAN ON CAMPUS!!!!
-VOTE PRO HELP!!!!
-I NEED A RIDE TO THE KANSAS CITY AREA FOR EASTER BREAK !!!!
+BRIDGETS DAILY SPECIALS ALL YOU SMC WINE DRINKERS BE THERE 75C WINE 3-7 EVERYDAY ALL YOU ND BEER DRINKERS 25C OFF ALL BEER EVERYDAY 3-7 HOW MANY PEOPLE DO YOU KNOW THAT MAKE THE CHILDREN CRY TUST ONE PRO BURKE FOR UMOC THE UGLIEST MAN ON CAMPUS!!!!
+VOTE PRO BREAK!!!!
 WILL SHARE EXPENSES AND INTERESTING CONVERSATION!

-PLEASE CALL PEG---1288 JANE-O IS A F.I.B.!
+JANE-OIS A F.I.B.!

-EQUUS An ND-SMC Second Scene production 8:00 pm Washington Hall JUNIORS: Applications for 1982 Senior Formal Chairman are now available in 307 Dillon and 1002 Flanner.
-All interested Seniors- to-be are encouraged to apply.
-Deadline: Thursday April 23.
-Any questions, call Dave (1783) or Mike (1416) Mari.
+EQUUS An ND-SMC Second Scene produc-Washington Hall JUNIORS: Applications for 1982 Senior Formal Chairman are now available in 307 Dillon and 1002 Flanner.
+All in terested Seniors- to-be are en-couraged to apply.
+Deadline: Thursday questions, call Dave (1783) or Mike (1416).
 Keep up that CPR--you'll need it in your aerobic dance class!
-And don't bend your elbow on your backhand!!!!
-Love a concerned, budding journalist EQUUS Directed by Brian Woulfe 8:00 pm Washington Hall I need three graduation tickets.
-Call Joe Conroy at 8570.

-ANYONE WHO TOOK PICTURES OF THE ABIOGENESIS DANCE CON-CERT PLEASE CALL MIKE AT 3166.
-IAKING MARRIAGE PLANS.
+And don't bend your elbow on your backhand!!!! a concerned, budding journalist EQUUS Directed by Brian Woulfe 8:00 pm Washington Hall I need three graduation tickets.
+Call ANYONE WHO TOOK PICTURES OF THE ABIOGENESIS DANCE CON-CERT PLEASE CALL MIKE AT 3166.
+WHO BELIEVE IN THE POSSIBILITY-OF HAVING A 2ND DATE WITHOUT MAKING MARRIAGE PLANS.
 CALL 2702.
-2773.
-2801.
+2773, 2801.
 OR 2854.

-pre-paid either in person or through the mail Jeff Jeffers is ugly.
-But even if he's not THE ugliest guy on campus, he still is THE most deserving of this award.
-Simply because he deserves it Q.-Who is the only UMOC candidate to successfully combine the looks and charm of a lump of cold Cream of Wheat with the sunny disposition of Alexander Haig?
-A. None other than BILL Jeez, I got so much work to do" CAVANAUGH -- an ugly man in every sense of the term.
+THE ugliest guy on campus, he still is THE most deserving of this award.
+Simply because he deserves it.
+Q.-Who is the only UMOC candidate to successfully combine the looks and charm of a lump of cold Cream of Wheat with the sunny disposition of Alexander Haig?
+A.-None other than BILL Jeez, I got so much work to do" CAVANAUGH- an ugly man in every sense of the term.
+Actress Carol Burnett won an unprecedented 100 million dollar judgeme against the National Enquirer, wh the paper accused her of being related to Nancy Zaczek Vote NANCY ZACZEK for UMOC EQUUS Tuesday and Wednesday April 14 and 15 EQUUS 8:00 pm Washington Hall EQUUS Washington Hall Good Luck Bob and Rick and the rest of US in Bookstore 1981!!
+The Oklahoma Iron Man KPI ALL-CLUELESS TEAM (1) Jane Z. Jane Z. (tie) (3) Karenne G (6) Gail Marie K. (10)Cathy S.

-NEWSCLIP Actress Carol Burnett won an unprecedented 100 million dollar judgement against the National Enquirer, when the paper accused her of being related to Nancy Zaczek Vote NANCY ZACZEK for UMOC EQUUS Tuesday and Wednesday April 14 and 15 8:00 pm Washington Hall EQUUS 8:00 pm Washington Hall EQUUS 8:00 pm Washington Hall Good Luck Bob and Rick and the rest of US in Bookstore 1981!!
-The Oklahoma Iron Man KPIALL-CLUELESS TEAM (1) Jane Z. Jane Z. (tie) (3) Karenne G (4) Diane D. (5) Julie H. (6) Gail Marie K. (7) Debi T. (8) Mary Ann U. (Jagger Lips) (9) Emily B. (10)Cathy S. Thanks for ALL the FUN pre-, during, and post-formal(including Saturday night).
-Your fine-line distinction" was preat--I must admit probably your Best.
-Hope these good times make things before the 23rd a little easier.
-Remember: JUST AIM FOR INFINITY-With much love.
-Danny, Seven days and counting!
-Only 168 more hours until the big day.
-Both Paul Me (that's Pawl) Somelofske and Mary Beth Brennan will be accepting cards and gifts as they celebrate their birthdays.
+Mary Ann U. (Jagger Lips) Thanks for ALL the FUN pre-, during and post-formal(including Saturday night).
+Your fine-line distinction was great-I must admit probably your Best. more hours until the big day.
+Both Paul (that's Pawl) Somelofske and Mary Beth Brennan will be accepting cards Hope these good times make things before the 23rd a little easier.
+Remem-ber: JUST AIM FOR INFINITY--With much love.
+Danny Seven days and counting!
+Only 168 and gifts as they celebrate their birthdays.
 Watch this space for more details.
 (Note to Larry Gervais: Paul is not responsible for these personals!)
-THE MAIL; I HAD A GOOD TIME TOO.

-ARRESTED Last night, Tom Shiels stuck his head out the window and got arrested for MOONING Vote TOM SHIELS for UMOC Nancy Zaczek was an AGENT ORANGE poster child.
-Vote NANCY ZACZEK for UMOC PUMPKIN.
+THOUGH PERSONALS ARE TACKY...I COULDN'T FIND A STAMP.
+ALL MY PENCILS ARE BROKEN AND MY PEN IS OUT OF INK.
+SO-THANKS FOR THE MAIL; IHAD A GOOD TIME TOO.
+ARRESTED Last night, Tom Shiels stuck his head out the window and got arrested for MOONING.
+Vote TOM SHIELS for UMOC Nancy Zaczek was an AGENT ORANGE Vote NANCY ZACZEK for UMOC Thank you for Saturday night and Sunday morning.
+Both the violence and the quiet moments were great.
+I'm looking forward to doing it again soon.
+Oh man!
+I can't wait!
+LOVE & KISSES.